 Quardio’s first product was the QardioArm, which claims to make blood pressure monitoring easier by offering:

-- Accurate and clinically validated readings: The QardioArm measures your systolic and diastolic blood pressure, heart rate, and has irregular heartbeat detection.
-It then averages those triple-measurements to give you the most accurate reading.
+- Accurate and clinically validated readings: First, QardioArm measures your systolic and diastolic blood pressure and heart rate, while detecting any irregular heartbeats.
+Then, it combines these measurements to deliver an average reading.

-- FDA approval: Qardio claims that their device has been clinically validated to meet both US and European standards—an assertion validated by a 2014 FDA approval for at-home use.
+- FDA approval: Qardio received a 2014 FDA approval for at-home use.

 - Simple setup and use: Setting up QardioArm is as simple as touching your smartphone to the device.
 Subsequent readings are stored on your smartphone or tablet automatically, meaning that you don’t have to remember to write down daily readings.